Similarity as Reward Alignment: Robust and Versatile Preference-based Reinforcement Learning: Similarity as Reward Alignment (SARA)

 \section{Similarity as Reward Alignment (SARA)}

 We first review the PbRL setup.
 We then describe the SARA model, comprising a contrastive transformer encoder to learn a preferred set representation and a reward inference method.
-Appendix~\ref{sec:hps} provides details and hyperparameters.
+Supplement~\ref{sec:hps} provides details and hyperparameters.

-\textbf{Preliminaries}\quad In the RL paradigm, an agent at timestep $t$ and state $\mathbf{s}_t$ interacts with the environment by choosing an action $\mathbf{a}_t$.
+\textbf{Preliminaries}~In the RL paradigm, an agent at timestep $t$ and state $\mathbf{s}_t$ interacts with the environment by choosing an action $\mathbf{a}_t$.
 The action is chosen via its policy $\mathbf{a}_t = \pi(\mathbf{s}_t)$ which is a mapping from state to action.
 The environment provides reward $r(\mathbf{s}_t,\mathbf{a}_t)$ and transitions the agent to the next state $\mathbf{s}_{t+1}$.
 RL algorithms aim to learn a policy that maximizes the discounted cumulative reward, $R_t = \sum_{k=0}^{\infty} \gamma^k r(\mathbf{s}_{t+k}, \mathbf{a}_{t+k})$ with discount factor $\gamma$.

-To address the reward engineering problem \cite{suttonbarto,pmlr-v202-dann23a}, PbRL leverages human labeled preferences to learn policies that align with human intent \cite{wirth_survey_2017}.
-Several previous approaches \cite{christiano_deep_2017, kim_preference_2023, ipl, cpl, dppo, oppo} assume that human feedback is given in the form of preferences over trajectory pairs.
+To address the reward engineering problem \citep{suttonbarto,pmlr-v202-dann23a}, PbRL leverages human labeled preferences to learn policies that align with human intent \citep{wirth_survey_2017}.
+Several previous approaches \citep{christiano_deep_2017, kim_preference_2023, ipl, cpl, dppo, oppo} assume that human feedback is given in the form of preferences over trajectory pairs.
 Each trajectory segment \( \sigma \) consists of \( H \) state-action transitions: $\sigma = \{(s_0, a_0), (s_1, a_1), \ldots, (s_{H-1}, a_{H-1})\}$.
 Given a pair of segments \( (\sigma^0, \sigma^1) \), a human annotator provides a preference label \( y \in \{0, 0.5, 1\} \).
 The labels $y =0$ and $y = 1$ indicate $\sigma^0 \succ \sigma^1$ and $\sigma^1 \succ \sigma^0$, respectively.
 The neutral preference $y = 0.5$ designates equal preference between the two trajectories.